I8087/GratiotIDE/README.md

 # GratiotIDE
 My personal, portable, (and sloopy) IDE.

-Will clean up and fix a few know issues.
+Will clean up and fix a few known issues.